Taaleem

-Taaleem, which means 'education' in Arabic, is one of the largest education providers in the Middle East.
-Taaleem’s main activites are the development and management of early childhood, primary and secondary schools.
-Each education project offers international curricula including British, American, the International Baccalaureate, the International Primary Curriculum and a multi-lingual early childhood programme, the International Curriculum for Languages and Creative Arts.
+Taaleem, which means 'education' in Arabic, is an education provider headquartered in the United Arab Emirates.
+Taaleem's main activities are the development and management of early childhood, primary and secondary schools.
+Each education project offers international curricula including British, American, the International Baccalaureate, the International Primary Curriculum and a multi-lingual early childhood program, the International Curriculum for Languages and Creative Arts.

 Company history

 Taaleem, formerly known as Beacon Education, was founded in Dubai, United Arab Emirates in 2004.
 Taaleem opened its first three schools and one pre-school in 2005, offering the American and British Curriculum, the International Baccalaureate Programme and International Curriculum for Languages and Creative Arts.

-In 2007, National Bonds Corporation, which is owned by the Investment Corporation of Dubai, the investment arm of Dubai government, established Madaares "schools" to open and operate high quality schools in the region.
+In 2007, National Bonds Corporation, which is owned by the Investment Corporation of Dubai, the investment arm of Dubai government, established Madaares "schools" to open and operate schools in the region.
 In 2008, National Bonds and Madaares launched Taaleem.

-Taaleem’s main activities include investment in development and operation of K-12 schools, and other supporting initiatives.
+Taaleem's main activities include investment in development and operation of K-12 schools, and other supporting initiatives.
 The holding company, Madaares Private Joint Stock Company, owns 100% of Taaleem PJSC and Taaleem Management LLC (previously known as Beacon Management LLC).
 The company is governed by a nine-member Board of Directors chaired by H.E.
 Abdulrahman Al Saleh, Director General of the Department Of Finance, Government of Dubai.

-In 2013, Taaleem appointed Rosamund Marshall as new Chief Executive Officer, taking over from Ziad Azzam, one of the founders of Beacon Education and now a member of the Board of Directors.
+In 2019, Taaleem appointed Alan Williamson as new chief executive officer, taking over from Rosamund Marshall.